 Drop boxes are special locations where you submit your assignment files.
 I have created one of these special locations for each assignment where you are to send me a file.
 The link for each assignment is with the assignment, on the assignment details page.
 All assignments are due on the date listed on the schedule page.

 You will need to check in to the class before you can submit assignments, as all the quizzes and drop boxes are password-protected.
 You only have to check in once.

 Sometimes when you submit work, or view a class project gallery, you will need to enter your user name and password more than once.
 (It's annoying, but necessary to preserve our online security.)
 I recommend you pick a short user name and password to make them faster to type.
 I will see your user name and password.
 If you have trouble with your password or accessing a page, email me and I will try to help you.
 Your user name and password are case-sensitive, which means that capitalization matters.

 You _must_ follow these instructions when preparing assignment images to be turned in (unless you are told otherwise in an assignment's instructions):

-Assignments are due at the date and time given within the assignment instructions.
+Assignments are due according to the posted schedule page.
 After the due dates, work will be considered late and you will lose 50% of the possible points.
 I won't accept any assignments more than 1 week late, unless you've made previous arrangements with me.
 Nothing will be accepted after the final exam deadline.

 Quizzes will be accepted up to one week late as well, but will be subject to a 50% late penalty if not turned in by the assigned due date.
 The midterm and final exams will not be accepted late unless prior arrangements have been made.